learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ## Group Project Instructions

-_Instructions for how to work on a Group Project with Learn_
+_Instructions for how to work on a Group Project_

 ### Some Hints on Working Together